The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Results

 \section{Results}

-In this section we conduct a basic experiment demonstrating the effect of using the tilted prior compared to the standard Gaussian prior.
-Details regarding the experimental settings can be found in Appendix E\footnote{Code is availible at \url{https://github.com/gfloto/tilted_prior}}.
-When a VAE with a standard Gaussian prior is trained on the Fashion-MNIST and CIFAR-10 dataset, we observe that in both instances the MNIST dataset is scored with a higher log-likelihood than the training dataset.
-By using our proposed tilted prior, we observe that the VAEs give a much more reasonable score to the OOD MNIST dataset.
-The ROC are plotted for both tests in Figure 3.
+First, we conduct a basic experiment demonstrating the effect of using the tilted prior compared to the standard Gaussian prior.
+Details regarding all experimental settings can be found in Appendix~\ref{appe}\footnote{Code is available at \url{https://github.com/anonconfsubaccount/tilted_prior}}.
+To give a quantitative measure of OOD classification, we examine the Receiver Operating Characteristics (ROC) curve which looks at how the false positive and true positive rates are related.
+We use the Area Under the Curve-Receiver Operating Characteristics (AUCROC) as a metric \citep{fawcett}.
+Another metric, the False Positive Rate at 80\% True Positive Rate (FPR80) is also displayed in Appendix~\ref{appf}.

+When a VAE with a standard Gaussian prior is trained on either the Fashion-MNIST or CIFAR-10 dataset, we observe that the OOD MNIST dataset is scored with a higher log-likelihood than the training datasets in both cases.
+The resulting AUCROC score is less than 0.5 for both models, which corresponds to poorer performance than a random classifier.
+By using our proposed tilted prior for this task, we observe that the VAEs give a more accurate score to the OOD MNIST dataset.
+The ROC curves are plotted for both experiments in Figure~\ref{ROC}.
 The tilted prior improves performance for the AUCROC metric on the Fashion-MNIST test from 0.375 to 0.999 and from 0 to 0.73 on the CIFAR-10 test.
-Importantly, this type of failure is not limited to these datasets, but is a pervasive issue that occurs in a large number of OOD datasets.
+Importantly, this type of failure when using the standard Guassian prior is not limited to these datasets, but is a pervasive issue that occurs in a large number of OOD datasets.